UU-Hydro/PCR-GLOBWB_model/README.md

 For running PCR-GLOBWB, a configuration .ini file is required.
 Some configuration .ini file examples are given in the *config* directory.
 To be able to run PCR-GLOBWB using these .ini file examples, there are at least two things that must be adjusted.

 First, please make sure that you edit or set the *outputDir* (output directory) to the directory that you have access.
-You do not need to create this directory mannually.
+You do not need to create this directory manually.

 Moreover, please also make sure that the *cloneMap* file is stored locally in your computing machine.
 The *cloneMap* file defines the spatial resolution and extent of your study area and must be in the pcraster format.
 Some examples are given in this repository [clone_landmask_maps/clone_landmask_examples.zip](clone_landmask_maps/clone_landmask_examples.zip).